Catholic Church in Dominica

 The Catholic Church in Dominica is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

-61.4% of Dominica's population of 73,449 are Catholic.
 The entire country is under the jurisdiction of a single diocese, the Diocese of Roseau.

+According to the 2011 census, approximately 53% of the population were Catholic.
+Estimates in 2020 suggested that 60.23% of the population were Catholic, with 27 priests and 9 nuns serving across 15 parishes.